-Regular insulin is a medication used in the management of Diabetes Mellitus and hyperglycemia of a variety of etiologies.
+Regular insulin is a medication used in the management of diabetes mellitus and hyperglycemia of a variety of etiologies.
 It is in the short-acting insulin class of drugs.
-This activity outlines the mechanism of action, adverse event profile, labeled and off-labeled indications, contraindications, monitoring, and toxicity for regular insulin pertinent for members of the healthcare team in the management of patients with DM and related conditions.
+This activity outlines the mechanism of action, adverse event profile, labeled and off-labeled indications, contraindications, monitoring, and toxicity for regular insulin pertinent for members of the healthcare team in the management of patients with diabetes mellitus and related conditions.

-- Describe the mechanism of action and administration of regular insulin.
+- Describe the mechanism of action of regular insulin.

-- Identify the adverse effects and contraindications of regular insulin.
+- Identify the possible adverse effects associated with regular insulin.

-- Review the appropriate monitoring and toxicity of regular insulin.
+- Review the appropriate monitoring needed for patients using regular insulin.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance regular insulin and improve outcomes